Subpoenas possible for BlackRock, MSCI over China investments -US House panel chair | Politics

 BlackRock has said all of its investments in China and around the world comply with U.S. law, and that it will continue engaging with the select committee on the issues it raised.
 MSCI has said it was "reviewing the inquiry" from the committee.
 Representative Raja Krishnamoorthi, the top Democrat on the Republican-led panel, said the goal is not to cut off investment into all Chinese firms, but just those with interests counter to U.S. values.

 The committee does not write legislation, but makes policy recommendations and can subpoena executives and officials.
-The committee is set hold a roundtable with farmers in Dysart, Iowa, on Thursday to examine the risk of Chinese-government backed theft of agricultural technology, the latest in a series of events it has held outside of Washington.
+The committee held a roundtable with farmers in Dysart, Iowa, on Thursday to examine the risk of Chinese-government backed theft of agricultural technology, the latest in a series of events it has held outside of Washington.

-The committee says current U.S. tools are insufficient to protect such technology from theft.
-"The purpose of the trip is to hear from Iowa farmers," Gallagher said, adding the committee wants to see if they felt the FBI was taking the problem seriously enough and get ideas for legislation to protect their intellectual property.
+The committee says current U.S. tools are insufficient to protect such technology from theft, and that it needed ideas from farmers on legislation to do so.
+"We have a duty to protect all our technology, whether it's in Silicon Valley, or in a cornfield here in Iowa," Gallagher said at the event.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)